Sector Development Archives - ISO-BEA

 • Development, production and post production related travel costs;

-• Travels costs covered in other budgets submitted to ISO Funding Programs;
+• Travel costs covered in other budgets submitted to ISO Funding Programs;

-• Reimbursements for travel costs incurred before the submission date.
+• Reimbursements for travel costs incurred before the submission date, exception made for airfare cost;

 Application Requirements